cruxal055/Fire-Station-GPS/README.md

 Welcome to the GPS shortest route calculator for Eagle Rock.
 This project was designed as a side project with my professor as my mentor and supervisor for it (Dr. John Paul Wilkinson of Pasadena City College).

+- this was the first time I have ever touched Javascript, so please don't look down upon the front end portion too badly.

 # Summary:
 - This program essentially takes an input in the form of an address, or street and yields a path from the fire station that is closest to it.